Ladies and gentlemen!

 Contrary to what most folks think, I wouldn't say that tourists are targeted more than locals when it comes to crime.
 Robberies, petty theft and whatnot are opportunistic - they generally aren't based solely on who the perpetrator thinks might be carrying more money or valuable items.

-For instance, if a criminal is sizing someone up to rob and he's got a choice between a poorer looking local in a dark alley with no one around, and a rich-looking tourist crossing a busy street in a posh area of the city, he's going with the poorer local.
+For instance, if a criminal is sizing someone up to rob and he's got a choice between a poorer looking local in a dark alley with no one around, and a rich-looking tourist crossing a busy street in a posh area of the city with loads of security around, he's going with the poorer local.

 Now, this doesn't mean you can speak loudly in English, wear flashy jewellery and throw wads of cash around without concern - it simply means that opportunist crime trumps any sort of profiling.